-The Indicator from Planet Money A little show about big ideas.
-From the people who make Planet Money, The Indicator helps you make sense of what's happening today.
-It's a quick hit of insight into work, business, the economy, and everything else.
-Listen weekday afternoons.
+The Indicator from Planet Money A bite-sized show about big ideas.
+From the people who make Planet Money, The Indicator helps you make sense of what's happening in today's economy.
+It's a quick hit of insight into money, work, and business.
+Monday through Friday, in 10 minutes or less.

 The Indicator from Planet Money